RyanGutenkunst/dadi/doc/user-guide/installation.md

 - matplotlib
 - IPython

 The easiest way to obtain all these dependencies to install the [Anaconda Python Distribution](https://www.anaconda.com/distribution/).
-And the easiest way to install dadi is then via `conda`, using the command `conda install -c bioconda dadi`. dadi can also be installed via `pip`, using the command `python3 -m pip install dadi`.
+And the easiest way to install dadi is then via `conda`, using the command `conda install -c conda-forge dadi`. dadi can also be installed via `pip`, using the command `python3 -m pip install dadi`.

 ### Installing from source